Solomonsolomonsolomon/chainlink_keepers/README.md

       npx hardhat compile
     ```

-## Deploying the Smart Contract to the Celo Testnet
+## Deploying the Smart Contract to the Celo Alfajores Testnet

 Now that you have created your smart contract, you can deploy it to the Celo network.
 Here are the steps you need to follow: